-Thank you for contacting me about Parliamentary scrutiny of the Trade Bill.
+Thank you for contacting me about parliamentary scrutiny of future free trade agreements.

-Regular updates are provided to Parliament on the progress of negotiations and I know that my Ministerial colleagues at the Department for International Trade will also be engaging closely with the International Trade Committee and the Lords International Agreements Committee as negotiations progress.
-Furthermore, beginning with the UK-Japan Comprehensive Economic Partnership Agreement, the House of Commons’ International Trade Committee and House of Lords’ International Agreements Sub-Committee will receive advanced copies of trade agreements.
-I welcome the Government’s assurance that these committees will have at least 10 sitting days to examine the texts of trade deals.
+Beginning with the UK-Japan Comprehensive Economic Partnership Agreement, the House of Commons’ International Trade Committee and House of Lords’ International Agreements Sub-Committee will receive advanced copies of trade agreements.
+I also welcome the Government’s assurance that these committees will have at least 10 sitting days to examine the texts of trade deals.

 Thank you again for taking the time to contact me.